6degrees/ios_ionic_app_creation_steps/README.md

     header("Access-Control-Allow-Origin: *");
     ```
     * to start (test) your app `ionic serve`
+	* to rtl support, start by setting the html `lang` and `dir` attributes of the html element

 ## App Provisioning Stage
 These steps are the minimum requirements for provisioning (for usage or testing) your app.

-Generate a private RSA Key `openssl genrsa -out f6sny.key 2048`
+* Generate a private RSA Key `openssl genrsa -out f6sny.key 2048`
 * Create a CSR `openssl req -new -key f6sny.key -out f6sny.certSigningRequest`
     * Do not Enter Email Address
 * Download your certificate from apple developer website